ROUTES AND ROADS

 The road Connecting the towns of Srinagar and Leh in the western Himalayan mountain range crosses the Zoji Pass it was build in 1947 by soldiers.
 Landslides, snow slippery conditions make it a challenge to drive with drops of over 1000 meters resulting in many deaths due to poor driving skills

-The road from Killar to Pangi, if you like mountain driving this is a must do it is rocky, lots of overhangs again to narrow for our truck hence it was for us reversing.
+The road from Killar to Pangi, if you like mountain driving this is a must do it is rocky, lots of overhangs and at one stage to narrow for our truck hence it was for us reversing.
 I am told upgrades have been made since our visit which was required as the road looked very unstable to us.

-Many roads listed and presented in the various National Geographic documentaries are not that dangerous to drive if it wasn’t for the fast driving locals.
-However the roads are designed poor hence avalanches, landslides and flooding are a major issues (At high altitudes snow)
+Many roads listed and presented in the various National Geographic documentaries are not that dangerous to drive.
+The roads are of poor quality hence avalanches, landslides and flooding are a major issues (At high altitudes snow)

 Some other interesting roads are.